DataDog/documentation/content/monitors/monitor_types/outlier.md

 #### Scaled vs. Regular Algorithms

-In most situations, the scaled algorithms will behave the same as their regular counterparts.
+In most situations, the scaled algorithms behaves the same as their regular counterparts.
 However, if DBSCAN/MAD algorithms are identifying outliers within a closely clustered group of metrics, and you would like the outlier detection algorithm to scale with the overall magnitude of the metrics, try the scaled algorithms.

 ### Setting up alerts

 When setting up an outlier alert, an important parameter is the size of the time window.
 If the window size is too large, by the time an outlier is detected, the bad behavior might have been going on for longer than one would like.
-If the window size is too short, the alerts will not be as resilient to unimportant, one-off spikes.
+If the window size is too short, the alerts are not as resilient to unimportant, one-off spikes.

 Both algorithms are set up to identify outliers that differ from the majority of metrics that are behaving similarly.
 If your hosts exhibit “banding” behavior as shown below (perhaps because each band represents a different shard), we recommend tagging each band with an identifier, and setting up outlier detection alerts on each band separately.